skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 - How are actually the images built?

-- And then, we actually need a a lot of other services to complement the Kubernetes cluster, e.g. image registry, monitoring, an overlay network, etc
+- And then, we actually need a lot of other services to complement the Kubernetes cluster, e.g. image registry, monitoring, an overlay network, etc

 With OpenShift all of these issues are solved in an *opinionated* way.
 Still, with OpenShift everything is open source.